AK-Saigyouji/Procedural-Cave-Generator/Scripts/Modules/README.md

 Min and max height should be set to the lower and upper bounds of our function: the result of the height function will be clamped between those values.

-Naming our class more appropriately (note: script file must match class name) and using this helper class, we have the following:
+Naming our class more appropriately (note: script file must match class name) and using this helper class, we have the following (note: I've dropped the using and namespace statements as they won't change, but they must still be included):

 ```
-namespace CaveGeneration.Modules
-{
 [CreateAssetMenu(fileName = fileName, menuName = rootMenuPath + menuName)]
 public class HeightMapSinusoidal : HeightMapModule
 {
     // This string determines the name of this type of height map in the menu.
     const string menuName = "Sinusoidal";

     // Insert properties to be set in the inspector here

     public override IHeightMap GetHeightMap()
     {
         return HeightMapFactory.Build(GetHeight, -1, 1);
     }

     float GetHeight(float x, float z)
     {
         return 0.5f * (Mathf.Sin(x) + Mathf.Sin(z));
-        }
     }
 }
 ```